Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-copy-managed-disks/README.md

 ---
 description: This template will create N number of VM's with managed disks, public IPs and network interfaces.
 It will create the VMs in a single Availability Set.
 They will be provisioned in a Virtual Network which will also be created as part of the deployment
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: vm-copy-managed-disks
 languages:
 - json
 - bicep
 ---
 # Multi VM Template with Managed Disk

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.compute/vm-copy-managed-disks/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.compute/vm-copy-managed-disks/PublicDeployment.svg)